shareef99/shareef99/README.md

 -->
 ## I'm Shareef :boy:
 **🔭 I’m currently working on ...**
-- Working as a software engineer at [KMZee Technologies](kmzee.tech)
 - Documenting the challenges I face while learning and teaching others to solve the same problem with my [Blogs](https://dev.to/shareef)

 **:stuck_out_tongue:Things I code with**